cezarypiatek/cezarypiatek.github.io/src/content/post/async-analyzers-p1/index.md

 # AsyncFixer02: Long-running or blocking operations inside an async method
 dotnet_diagnostic.AsyncFixer02.severity = error

-# NOTE: Not working when method is async
 # VSTHRD103: Call async methods when in an async method
 dotnet_diagnostic.VSTHRD103.severity = error
 ```